CloudCompare/CloudComPy/doc/UseMacOSCondaBinary.md

 ## Experimental: Installing, testing and using a CloudComPy binary on MacOS, with conda

-The binary *CloudComPy_Conda310_MacOS-date-.zip* available [here](https://www.simulation.openfields.fr/index.php/download-binaries) is built with a Conda environment
+The binary *CloudComPy_Conda310_MacOS-date-.zip* available [here](https://www.simulation.openfields.fr/index.php/download-binaries)
+ is built with a Conda environment.
-(see [here](BuildLinuxConda.md) for the corresponding building instructions).

-As CloudComPy is under development, these instructions and the link are subject to change from time to time...

-**This binary works only on macOS Apple architecture (not on Intel processors), on recent macOS versions, with a Python configuration described below, not anywhere else!**
+**This binary works only on macOS Apple arm architecture (not on Intel processors), on recent macOS versions, not anywhere else!**

 **Built and tested on macOS VENTURA 13.4.1.
 Please post issues on CloudComPy GitHub in case of problem**

+The macOS binary provides **CloudCompare** and **CloudCompy** (same as binaries for Windows and Linux).

+As CloudComPy is under development, these instructions and the link are subject to change from time to time...

+**CloudCompare** works as it is (no specific environment).
+It is located in CloudComPy310/CloudCompare/CloudCompare.app and can be launched from the Finder.

-You need a Python 3.10 configuration with at least the following packages, either with conda or not:
+**CloudComPy** needs a Python 3.10 configuration with at least the following packages, either with conda or not:

 ```
 numpy